xonsh/xonsh/docs/tutorial_hist.rst

     - /home/scopatz/new.json
     + /home/scopatz/next.json

-As can be seen, the diff has three secions.
+As can be seen, the diff has three sections.

-1. **The header** descibes the meta-information about the histories, such as their file names, sessionids, and time stamps.
+1. **The header** describes the meta-information about the histories, such as their file names, sessionids, and time stamps.
 2. **The environment** section describes the differences in the environment when the histories were started or replayed.